charming-content/travelwithkids.github.io/_posts/2024-09-28-taipei-yilan-holiday.md

 ### Day 5: Day Trip to Beitou Hot Springs
 We took a day trip to **Beitou**, famous for its hot springs.
 While we couldn’t stay long in the hot pools with the kids, they had a blast playing in the public foot baths.
 The **Thermal Valley** was also a fun and educational stop where we learned about the region's volcanic activity.

-### Day 6: Travel to Yilan
+### Day 6: Day Trip to Yilan
-We packed up and headed to **Yilan**, just a short train ride from Taipei.
-After checking into a family-friendly resort, we explored the **Jiaoxi Hot Springs** area.
+We 包车 for a day (around 3000twd) and headed to **Yilan**, we went to the **Zhang Mei Ama's Farm** before having lunch at the **Red Lantern Restaurant**.
+We explored the **Jiaoxi Hot Springs** area later in the evening.
 The kids loved playing in the warm pools, and we found a nearby park with playgrounds to relax for the evening.
+After that we went back to our hotel in Taipei.

 ### Day 7: Dongshan River Water Park and Luodong Night Market
 We spent the day at **Dongshan River Water Park**, which had plenty of fun activities for the kids, including paddle boats and water play areas.
 In the evening, we explored **Luodong Night Market**, where we indulged in local snacks like green onion pancakes and grilled seafood.